[Scarlett, guest blogger]

 Is it even worth it to try?

-A few weeks before I came to Israel, I was able to visit two concentration camps and see Auschwitz_optthe ghettos of Poland and Germany that existed during the war.
+A few weeks before I came to Israel, I was able to visit two concentration camps and see the ghettos of Poland and Germany that existed during the war.
 Auschwitz, where more of God’s children perished than any other camp, and Dachau, the camp that served as a model predecessor for all other concentration camps… Two places that will never be erased from my memory.
 While I was at Dachau, the museum on site had a short video that showed some film taken by Russian soldiers after the camp was liberated.
 As the camera panned over the bodies of the dead and the faces of those who had survived, a voice on the screen asked a haunting question that still begs an answer today:

-concentration camp inmates_opt“How do you make a new human being out of one whose rights had been denied him?”
+“How do you make a new human being out of one whose rights had been denied him?”

 I’m not sure how you answer that.
 What I do know, however, is that the human spirit is strong.
 It flourishes even after it’s been torn apart, humiliated, and beaten down to nothing.
 We keep on going.
 And, if you’ll let him, the Father can also begin to restore and heal your wounded heart.